acorg/beast2-xml/README.md

 ## BEAST2 XML

-This is a first, and *very* simplistic, cut at generating BEAST2 XML from Python.
+This is a first, and *very* simplistic, cut at generating BEAST2 XML from Python (2.7, 3.5, 3.6 are all known to work).

 BEAST2 is a complex program and so is its input XML.
-People normally generate the input XML using a GUI tool, BEAUTi.
+People normally generate the input XML using a GUI tool, [BEAUTi](https://www.beast2.org/beauti/).
 BEAUTi is also a complex tool, and the XML it generates can vary widely.
 Because BEAUTi is a GUI tool it's not possible to use it to programmatically generate XML.

 I wrote `beast2-xml` because I wanted a way to quickly and easily generate BEAST2 XML files, from the command line and also from my [Python](https://www.python.org/) code.

-There are a lot of things that could be added to this code!
+There are a *lot* of things that could be added to this code!
 Contributions welcome.

 ## This package provides

-* a command line script ([bin/beast2-xml.py](bin/beast2-xml.py)) to generate [BEAST2](http://beast2.org/) XML files.
+* A command-line script ([bin/beast2-xml.py](bin/beast2-xml.py)) to
+  generate [BEAST2](http://beast2.org/) XML files.
-* a simplistic Python class (in [beast2xml/beast2.py](beast2xml/beast2.py)) that may be helpful if you are writing Python that needs to generate BEAST2 XML files.
+* A simplistic Python class (in [beast2xml/beast2.py](beast2xml/beast2.py)) that may be helpful if you are writing Python that needs to generate BEAST2 XML files.
 (This Python class is of course used by the command line script.)